-This wasn't no Miracle On Ice, but it will do.
+This was no Miracle On Ice, but it will do.

 Team USA defeated Team Russia 3-2 in a shootout in a fantastic back-and-forth game this morning.
 While both teams came into the game appearing to be locks to make it out of the preliminary round, winning this game was very likely to secure a first-round bye in the Medal Tournament.
 It was a big deal, and both teams played like it.